FVITech/NFTE/README.md

 2. Have them criticize a local business.
 3. Have them come up with a secret.
 4. Have them come up with a low or zero cost strategy to test their assumption.
+5. Sometimes more guidance is better - ask them for ideas on how a *restaurant* might become lean

 ##Resources
 1. fvi.edu/blog - we have a whole startup series of blog posts.